AriaSalvatrice/synth-printer/README.md

 Let's review what goes into making a solid front plate:

 - Print orientation: 3D prints are weaker to shearing forces along their vertical layer lines.
-Not a problem for a panel printed flat, but that means the support lattice is particularly weak.
+Not a problem for a panel printed flat, but that means any vertical supports added in the back will be particularly weak.
 - Shell thickness: Probably even more important than infill.
 You might want to have 5 of them.
 - Infill: Not every infill type is resistant to the same type of forces.
 I generally use 100% infill anyway, except for translucent filaments where I want to achieve a special texture when it's backlit.